-Best Local LLMs for Mac Mini M4 in 2026
+Best Local LLMs for Mac Mini M4: Models by Memory Size (2026)

 Apple's Mac Mini M4 has become a sleeper hit for running large language models locally.
 With the M4 chip offering 16GB or 24GB of unified memory and the M4 Pro pushing up to 48GB, Mac Mini delivers surprisingly fast LLM inference — silently, efficiently, and at a fraction of the power draw of an NVIDIA GPU rig.